-Finding the most affordable places to live in Missouri is challenging even if you're a native.
-Missouri has a median home value of $221,400.
+Finding a home that meets your needs without breaking the bank can be a serious challenge.
+State-wide, Missouri has a median home value of $163,600.
 When you add in maintenance costs and property taxes, it can be difficult for many to buy and own a home.
-Because of that, we scoured the data to find the most affordable cities in Missouri, looking at median home prices, cost of living, and other factors to find your best options.

 1. Webb City

 This beautiful town of about 11,000 is right on the Kansas border and is within sight of the Ozark Mountains.
 Until a few years ago, Webb City boasted not only the lowest cost of living in Missouri but in the entire country.
 Though it doesn’t quite hold the crown anymore, it’s still incredibly cheap, and considering the amenities and location, it offers great value.

 Though it was in a long economic decline for several decades after the local mining industry collapsed, the manufacturing base is slowly but steadily being revitalized.
 Who knows how much longer Webb City will be so affordable?
 Also consider that as home values start to rise in a town that’s so historically affordable, you might want to think about doing some investing.

 According to Niche data, the median income in Webb City comes in at $48,318 and the median home value is $102,200 for 2019.

 New Franklin is a quaint little Missouri town that just might be the most affordable place to live in the entire state.
 With a little over 1,100 residents, New Franklin features several parks, including nine-acre City Park, and it’s right on the historic Katy Trail, a 237-mile long trail that’s been repurposed for cycling, walking, or hiking.

 The median home value in New Franklin is a very affordable $80,900 and the average monthly rent is $412.
 The median household income in New Franklin is $31,500.